medistream-team/quick-survey-js/README.md

 ### 1. Set your API endpoints

-You should fill up `API_ENDPOINTS` value inside `.env` file at `./src/client`.
+You should fill out `API_ENDPOINTS` value inside `.env` file at `./src/client`.
 This indicates API server endpoints.

-It would be like this, 👇
+As an example, 👇

 ```
 API_ENDPOINTS=https://92pz8mf1w2.execute-api.ap-northeast-2.amazonaws.com/dev
 ```

-or, like this 👇, if you're running API server on local.
+or 👇, if you're running an API server on local.

 ```
 API_ENDPOINTS=http://localhost:8000/dev